nobodyme/blog/content/draft/aws-llm-league/index.md

 ...
 ```

-Full set of topics can be [found here](TODO).
+Full set of topics can be [found here](https://github.com/nobodyme/aws-ai-league/blob/main/data-preparation/generate-data-gpt/topics.py).
 I generated to about 144 topics.
 The idea was to feed in these topics to QnACrafter and copy the generated answers but by default it only accepts 4 at a time.
 Customizing the app to accept more resulted in partial generation, I am assuming due to rate limiting.
 So, I quickly realized this is going to be time consuming and that it would be easier to write a python script instead that works with LLM models.
-So, that's what I did, you can [find that here](TODO).
+So, that's what I did, you can [find that here](https://github.com/nobodyme/aws-ai-league/tree/main/data-preparation/generate-data-gpt).

 The script takes in a list of topics, and generates N of questions for each topic.
 Each question is then passed onto another answer prompt which generates the answer.
-This gave me [my first dataset](TODO), roughly 850 odd instruction set.
+This gave me [my first dataset](https://github.com/nobodyme/aws-ai-league/blob/main/data/first-dataset.jsonl), roughly 870 odd instruction set.

 After the competition many asked me, how I de-duplicated by dataset.
 Well, with this process I didn't have to.
 My topics were diverse enough and I only generated 6 questions per topic that I didn't need to do de-duplication at all.

 I uploaded the dataset with the base hyperparameter configuration, by this time, 5 hours had already passed, I haven't even looked at the leaderboard yet.
-The model scored just 31.8% but I decided to perform all the hyperparameter tuning experiments that I learned about before discarding the dataset entirely.
+The model scored just **31.8%** but I decided to perform all the hyperparameter tuning experiments that I learned about before discarding the dataset entirely.

 - Started with increasing epoch from 1 - 5.
 The evaluation percentage increased and started to decrease at 5 so maintained the **epoch at 4**.
-- Enabling LoRA modules for all layers instead of the default query and key gave me the biggest jump, got me to **86%** at epoch 3 and **88%** at epoch 4 with lora_r at 8 and lora_alpha at 16.
+- Enabling LoRA modules for all layers instead of the default query and key gave me the biggest jump, got me to **86%** at epoch 3 and **88%** at **epoch 4** with **lora_r at 8** and **lora_alpha at 16**.

 So, the same dataset that got me 31% also fetched me 88% just by tuning the parameters, in other words my fine-tuned LLM is already answering 44/50 questions better than the 70B model.

 ![alt text](tuning-scores.png)

-Here's the link to the [full experimentation sheet](TODO).
+Here's the link to the [full experimentation sheet](https://github.com/nobodyme/aws-ai-league/blob/main/data/Finetune.xlsx).

 After this, I tried a lot of variations with the dataset.